 I've been working with streaming media professionally for 20+ years and CDN's used to be no end of pain.
-BunnyCDN has managed to take something extremely complex and make it both user-friendly and lightning fast - this page loaded in [wait...] seconds.
+BunnyCDN has managed to take something extremely complex and make it both user-friendly and lightning fast.
+Bunny is ranked the #1 Fastest CDN in 2023 according to cdnperf.com

 Bunny offers DNS services, video streaming with DRM, file delivery with access tokens, and logs.
-Highly recommended and a steal at $0.01/GB transfer.
+Highly recommended and a steal at $0.01/GB transfer with a minimum $1 charge each month.
+They also provide free privacy-friendly web fonts - an alternative to Google Fonts.

 When we're done there will be three URL’s to keep track of..